MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step1.md

 ## To activate the Rights Management service

-1. Go directly to the [Rights Management activation page](https://account.activedirectory.windowsazure.com/RmsOnline/Manage.aspx) for Office 365 administrators.
+1. Open a new browser window and go directly to the [Rights Management activation page](https://account.activedirectory.windowsazure.com/RmsOnline/Manage.aspx) for Office 365 administrators.

     If you are prompted to sign in, use an account that is a global administrator for Office 365.